**This article is continuously updated with the latest developments.

 On 8 April, Croatia’s foreign and European affairs ministry called on Croatian citizens temporarily or permanently living and working abroad to postpone all travel to Croatia that is not necessary until further notice ”to minimise exposure and reduce the risk of coronavirus infection,” PM Andrej Plenković said.
 The prime minister also called on citizens to “show understanding, be patient and keep social distances,” as long as it is needed.

-And while the government had already relaxed its ban on keeping farmer’s markets open, it then reversed its decision.
+And while the government had already relaxed its ban on keeping farmer’s markets open on 9 April, it then reversed its decision as PM Andrej Plenkovic called the initial decision a ‘misnomer’.

 Just before lifting restrictions, Krunoslav Capak, the chief of Croatia’s Public Health Institute (HZJZ) said on 23 April that the “current reproductive number is favourable” as it stood at about 0.8.